prrao87/tweet-stance-prediction/README.md

 This repository contains examples of using transfer learning techniques (along with existing neural network architectures) to perform stance classification of Tweets as per the [SemEval 2016 Stance Detection Task](http://alt.qcri.org/semeval2016/task6/).

+[I wrote about these results on Medium](https://towardsdatascience.com/transfer-learning-in-nlp-for-tweet-stance-classification-8ab014da8dde) and compared (in detail) the transfer learning approaches used.

 Subtask A requires us to classify Tweets in response to a particular topic into one of three classes: *Favor*, *Against* and *None*.
 The provided notebooks attempt this using a technique in deep learning called *transfer learning*.
 While transfer learning has been ubiquitous throughout computer vision applications since the success of ImageNet, it is only